zeropsio/recipe-airflow/README.md

 ```

 ## Production

+> [!WARNING]
+> Airflow production setting is currently only experimental, since the shared storage for sharing DAG files is not working properly.

 - Data are stored in Postgres
 - Celery executor (running on redis)
 - DAG files are distributed via shared storage (shared mounted volume)